 Crow Peak Trail is a 5.9 mile lightly trafficked out and back trail located near Spearfish, South Dakota that features beautiful wild flowers and is rated as moderate.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from April until October.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from April until October.

 Sadly, most of Crow Peak was badly damaged by forest fire from a lightening strike this summer.
 However, this does not diminish what a terrific hike this is.
 Great workout and more than worth the effort when you get to the amazing South Dakota & Wyoming vistas at the top.